 As a mode of representation, data holds great power in individual and institutional decision-making.
-It both reveals disparities and needs within our communities and provides a path forward toward innovation and change.
-As a community of data science practitioners, we are committed to building diversity, equity, and inclusion in all aspects of our work, always mindful to leverage the power of data responsibly, and to improve accessibility to data and insights.
+Data both reveals disparities and needs within our communities and provides a path forward toward innovation and change.
+As a community of data science practitioners, we are committed to building diversity, equity, and inclusion in all aspects of our work, always mindful to leverage the power of data responsibly, and work to improve accessibility to data and insights.
 Our focus on Responsible Data Science serves as a foundation for enabling data science that is secure, private, and ethical.

 We realize our commitment to Diversity, Equity, Inclusion, and Accessibility through mutual collaboration, proactive outreach, and inclusivity by design.
 Our goal every day is to do better than we have done before.